shubozhang/kotlin-essentials/kotlin-doc/misc.md

 * The import keyword is not restricted to importing classes; you can also use it to import other declarations:
     * top-level functions and properties;
-    * functions and properties declared in object declarations; — enumconstants.
+    * functions and properties declared in object declarations; — enum constants.